Characteristics of a Palm Tree

 What kind of root system does a palm tree have?

 Palm trees have a fibrous root system.
-Thousands of roots grow from the base of the trunk, spreading outward anchoring it in the soil instead of growing deep.
-Unlike many trees, they do not grow deep taproots, which helps them grip in sandy or rocky soils.
+Thousands of roots grow from the base of the trunk, spreading outward anchoring it in the soil instead of growing deeply.
+Which helps them grip into sandy or rocky soils.
+Unlike many trees, they do not grow deep taproots.

 READ MORE>